totalspectrum/spin2cpp/doc/general.md

 ### Small functions

 Small functions are expanded inline (without a function call) if the `-Oinline-small` optimization is specified.
-This option is enabled at `-O1` and `-O2`.
+This option is enabled at levels `-O1` and `-O2`.
 In this case "small" means just a few assembly language instructions are generated for it (2 instructions for P1, 4 instructions for P2 where memory is not quite so constrained).

 ### Forcing a function to be inline